 SPINAL CONDITIONS - 1 DAY COURSE NEXT COURSE DATE: 30TH SEPTEMBER

 As a Pilates instructor over 70% of your class will at some point tell you they have back pain.
 Clients who have had a back problem may be referred to you by a physiotherapist, chiropractor or osteopath.
 Don’t be afraid to have these clients in your class as this course will develop your understanding of back complaints, terminology and advanced anatomy of the spine.
 This course will take your knowledge of exercise and back pain to another level and show you how to adapt exercises and include exercises that are appropriate for a range of back conditions including arthritis, spondylosis, prolapsed disc, osteoporosis, spondylolisthesis and ankylosing spondylitis.
 This practical and theory course also focuses on the function and strength of the abdominals and back muscles and enables you to create a more balanced programme for all your clients.

-YMCA AWARDS LEVEL 3 DIPLOMA IN TEACHIING PILATES
+YMCA AWARDS LEVEL 3 DIPLOMA IN TEACHING PILATES

-Our Diploma in Teaching Pilates, held in Leeds, aims to give you a strong foundation to build or develop a new career.
+Our Diploma in Teaching Pilates, held in West Yorkshire, aims to give you a strong foundation to build or develop a new career.

 This course comes highly recommended by our past students due to the depth of knowledge, the standard